 Who is Keith Davidson, the lawyer who negotiated hush money payments from Trump?

-NEW YORK — Keith Davidson will be back on the stand Thursday morning to continue testifying against former President Donald Trump in a New York criminal trial.
+NEW YORK — Keith Davidson is on the stand to continue testifying against former President Donald Trump in a New York criminal trial.

-Davidson, who had represented the two women at the center of the trial, began testifying Tuesday.
+Davidson, who had represented the two women at the center of the trial, began testifying Tuesday afternoon and resumed Thursday morning.

 He is the sixth witness to testify against the former president in this case.
 Trump faces 34 felony counts alleging that he falsified New York business records in order to conceal damaging information to influence the 2016 presidential election.
 Trump claims the trial itself is "election interference" because of how it is disrupting his 2024 bid for president.